 525 George Street,

 4 people favorited this theater

-It was demolished in 1939, replaced by an Art Deco style design cinema by Crick and Furse, which was named Victory Theatre.
-The opening program was a double bill of “Pygmalion” and “Edge Of The World”.
+It was demolished in 1939, replaced by a Streamline Moderne style design cinema by architectural firm Crick and Furse, which was named Victory Theatre.
+The opening program was a double bill of Leslie Howard in “Pygmalion” and Niall MacGinnis in “The Edge Of The World”.
 For most it its life the Victory Theatre showed action movies.
 Along with the Capitol Theatre it was Greater Union Theatre’s main outlet for Columbia and Paramount B’s.
-In 1956 “Rock Around The Clock” ran for a year, the only long run ever at the Victory Theatre.
+In 1956 Bill Haley in “Rock Around The Clock” ran for 12 weeks, the only long run ever at the Victory Theatre.

 The Rapallo Theatre and adjacent Paramount Theatre were both demolished in 1984.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.